Daniel Lurie: Campaign

-Daniel Lurie was seen as a centrist Democrat.
-Lurie’s moderate views led him to gain support from the business community.
-Tech companies were influential in this mayoral race as they spent millions of dollars on candidate’s campaigns for more centrist policies and thus benefited Lurie.
+Lurie is a centrist Democrat.
+Lurie's moderate views led him to gain support from the business community.
+Tech companies were influential in this mayoral race as they spent millions of dollars on candidates' campaigns for more centrist policies and thus benefited Lurie.
 Lurie campaigned on tough-on-crime policies.
 His campaign also criticized City Hall insiders for not building more housing and needing to provide both funding and staff for the police and sheriff departments.
 Lurie had family wealth, allowing him to contribute more than $8 million to his campaign.
-Also, his mother contributed more than $1 million to an independent committee that supported Lurie’s mayoral campaign.
-Overall, Lurie’s campaign raised more than $16 million.
+Also, his mother contributed more than $1 million to an independent committee that supported Lurie's mayoral campaign.
+Overall, Lurie's campaign raised more than $16 million.

-Lurie self-funding a majority of his campaign caused some people to see him as a political outsider competing against people in City Hall amidst corruption and scandals.
+Lurie's self-funding a majority of his campaign led some to see him as a political outsider competing with those in City Hall amid corruption and scandals.
 His campaign played into this view and focused on how he was an outsider with no government experience.
 The campaign centered on Lurie being a political newcomer with a business background, pitching himself as common-sense and accountable.
 Some people argued that Lurie won because of high public support for his policy issues and a lack of government experience, which is historic as Lurie was the first candidate to be elected mayor of San Francisco with no government experience since 1911.
-There was controversy over Lurie’s lack of political experience and self-funding, with opponents critiquing Lurie for spending so much on his campaigns.
-For example, some critics said that Lurie was buying the election and was a "trust fund kid" relying on family wealth, while others said he was simply campaigning seriously to increase his name recognition.
+There was controversy over Lurie's lack of political experience and self-funding, with opponents critiquing Lurie for spending so much on his campaigns.
+For example, some critics said that Lurie was buying the election and was a "trust fund kid" relying on family wealth, while others said he was campaigning seriously to increase his name recognition.

 Election

-First-choice votes for the top five candidates were 26.3% for Daniel Lurie, 24.4% for incumbent Mayor London Breed, 22.9% for Board of Supervisors President Aaron Peskin, 18.5% for former Supervisor Mark Farrell, and 2.9% for Supervisor Ahsha Safai.
+First-choice votes for the top five candidates were 26.3% for Lurie, 24.4% for incumbent mayor London Breed, 22.9% for Board of Supervisors President Aaron Peskin, 18.5% for former Supervisor Mark Farrell, and 2.9% for Supervisor Ahsha Safai.
 Lurie was the only top candidate who was an outsider to politics, never holding a position in local government.
 San Francisco mayoral elections use a ranked-choice voting system where voters rank candidates based on their order of preference.
-The election goes on until one candidate has the majority of the votes.
-This is done by the candidate with the least number of votes being eliminated, and everyone who voted for them their vote is redistributed, but this time it is for their next choice candidate.
+The election continues until one candidate has a majority of the votes.
+This is done by eliminating the candidate with the fewest votes and redistributing everyone's vote to their next-choice candidate.
 Lurie led all rounds of ranked choice voting with an ultimate 56% of votes for Lurie and 43% of votes for Breed.
 There were 14 rounds of counting.
-It took two days to validate the winner of San Francisco’s ranked-choice voting system.
+It took two days to validate the winner of San Francisco's ranked-choice voting system.